kuldeep23907/Top-Level/Bootcamp/ETHOnline/README.md

 ...

-## Specs of the Account Explorer dApp
+## User story and architecture of the Account Explorer dApp
 ...

-## Specs of the Contribution dApp
+## User story and architecture of the Contribution dApp
 ...

-## Specs of the Watcher Assessment dApp
+## User story and architecture of the Watcher Assessment dApp
 ...

-## Specs of the Compensation Calculation and Payout dApp
+## User story and architecture of the Compensation Calculation and Payout dApp